ignite/cli/docs/kb/connect-blockchain.md

 order: 10
 ---

-# Connect to Blockchain with RPC
+# Creating a Blockchain Client in Go

 **Learn how to connect your Blockchain to an independent application with RPC**